lauralevy/chipymentorship/README.md

 ## My Project

 I would like to explore different modes of transportation in Chicago and the network they form.
-I am particularly interested in incoporating Divvy.
+I am particularly interested in incorporating Divvy.
 Google Maps does not include Divvy as a transit option, so I want to see if I can incorporate bike share into the routing for all or part of a given trip.
+I also want to look at ridership data to identify popular routes.

 ## Research Python Geospatial Packages